-CMS and DAM are two systems that work with digital content but are designed for different tasks.
+CMS and DAM are two solutions that work with digital content but are designed for different tasks.
 Digital asset management is for working with digital media files and a content management system is responsible for the publication of editorial content.
 A CMS does not replace a DAM, and a DAM, in turn, cannot accomplish the same tasks as a CMS.

 DAM and CMS are therefore two different solutions that share an important common ground: Both profit from an integration of their functionalities.

 DAM vs CMS – What’s the Difference?